Brand guidelines are the rules and tools used to determine your brand’s key design choices and inform the brand style guide.

 Make Your Brand Guidelines As Easy To Understand As Possible

-And when you need to present them to your manager or boss, you can use Piktochart to create presentations that keep your listeners’ attention.
+Don’t forget, when you need to present your new brand style guide to your manager or boss, you can use Piktochart to create presentations that keep your listeners’ attention.
 Create an account and try it out yourself for free.